Introduction

 Time frame

-Once the DSAR form is submitted, Merton Medical Practice will aim to process the request within 28 days; however, this may not always be possible.
+Once the DSAR form is submitted, Merton Medical Practice will aim to process the request within one month; however, this may not always be possible.
 The maximum time permitted for an extension to process DSARs is an additional two calendar months if complex.
 Patients will be informed if this is needed and an explanation as to why is also provided.

 Exemptions